New Remembrance Resources Out Now

 Why do we wear a poppy?

-Third and Fourth level: Ordinary or Extraordinary – Examines Scottish stories of service, sacrifice and Remembrance, such as that of veteran and Glasgow school janitor, Fred Luke VC (Victory Cross), found to have been one of the bravest men of the First World War.
+Third and Fourth level: Ordinary or Extraordinary – Examines Scottish stories of service, sacrifice and Remembrance, such as that of veteran and Glasgow school janitor, Fred Luke VC (Victoria Cross), found to have been one of the bravest men of the First World War.
 The presentation challenges expectations about what may seem ordinary, but on closer study may uncover extraordinary acts of courage, amazing responses to extraordinary situations during and after wartime, or demonstrations of enormous dedication in honouring the sacrifice of others.

 We also introduce Asra Ahmad who in 2020 created her own impressive Remembrance Poppy Cascade to help members of her local community in the southside of Glasgow to remember and reflect on the sacrifices of others.